WaiveCar/Waivecar/services/gm-api/README.md

    |
    | Settings for general motors api
    |
    | host    : The api endpoint for the gm api
    | key     : The key used when authenticating requests
    | secret  : The secret used when authenticating request
-   | initFleetOnStart : ????
+   | onStart :
-   |
+   |   testConnection : Invoke the service on app start to test GM connectivity.
+   |   initFleet      : Invoke the service on app start to initialize the local cache of cars.
    */

   gm : {
     host : null,
     api  : {
       key    : null,
-      secret : null,
+      secret : null
     },
+    onStart : {
+      testConnection : true,
-    initFleetOnStart : false
+      initFleet      : false
+    }
   }

 };